Aarception/Mo-information-security-portfolio/README.md

 If it was shared, mutually-agreeable resolution would have been reached by now.

-I come from a long line of diplomats.
-I am not a pacifist.
-Model me accordingly if that has been the problem.
+I come from a long line of diplomats, and employ precision and differentiation, even towards the other aisle, exercising calibrated restraint.
+Model me accordingly if that has been a problem.

-To the one or two people in GWG who believe it is better for them individually if this matter becomes an institution/system level vs. external escalation rather than resolved internally with possible individual impact, I wish to disabuse you of some assumptions:

-1. The response to the inquiry is now just as important as the original inquiry, '&amp'
-2. the ESG frame is entirely about individual decision-making, '&amp'
-3. the choice is between punitive externalization vs redemptive internalization.

-Be sensible.
-I insist.
-Be sensible.

 Finally, I am exasperated, not escalating.
 Clarification =/= Condemnation.